Our Impact

 Heart of West Michigan United Way

-Randy Hendrick
+Randy and Sandy Hendrick

 Sue Hood and Anne Vlcek